malthee/evolutionary-diffusion/README.md

 Sometimes Google Collab causes dependency problems which break the notebook.
 If you have any issues executing this in a Collab environment, please do not hesitate to create a new issue.

+## Running locally
+Optionally but recommended to use a venv.
+Clone the repo or download the .zip, then install the dependencies via:

+`
+pip install -e ".[all]"
+`

+Now you are ready to go with the notebooks or custom code.
+CUDA and MPS are supported.

 ## Example - Creating the most Aesthetic Image

 ### Optimizing for Aesthetics using the Aesthetics Predictor V2 from LAION with a GA and SDXL-Turbo